surajsolanki724/Docker/project/README.md

 To know more about wordpress Image go to this page: https://hub.docker.com/_/wordpress

 # Setting up MySQL:
-Use docker run -it -e MYSQL_ROOT_PASSWORD=(any password you like) -e MYSQL_USER=(any user name) -e MYSQL_PASSWORD=(any password(recommended not to use root password) -e MYSQL_DATABASE=(any database name) --name joomladb mysql:5.6 this code and it will create a user with a database inside Your MySQL Server.
+Use docker run -it -e MYSQL_ROOT_PASSWORD=(any password you like) -e MYSQL_USER=(any user name) -e MYSQL_PASSWORD=(any password(recommended not to use root password) -e MYSQL_DATABASE=(any database name) --name database_os mysql:5.6 this code and it will create a user with a database inside Your MySQL Server.

 -- Now if you want to see is your database created or not then you have to install MySQL cilent software in your base OS.
 For that use yum install mysql.
 Next thing check your database server ip address and use that ip while running the client software.
-For reference check the image below.

 # Docker-Compose:

 Before using Docker-Compose you should install the software.
 For reference go to this website : https://docs.docker.com/compose/install/
 You can create and edit this file using vim editor.
 For that use vim docker-compose.yml.
 Remember the file name should always be docker-compose.yml.
-In the below picture you can see the composed file.
-Let me tell you how it's done.

 # Version:
 In each version the style and syntax are different.
 I used version 3 cause it's easy to compose than other versions.